ProgramMax/maxSocket/Documentation/Code/v0/SocketSystem.md

 A developer starts using maxSocket by calling [CreateSocketSystem](SocketSystem_CreateSocketSystem.md).

-From there, a developer may choose to resolve a host name via [ResolveHostNameUsingOSDefaults](SocketSystem_ResolveHostNameUsingOSDefaults.md) and/or connect to an end point via [CreateSocketAndConnect](SocketSystem_CreateSocketAndConnect.md).
+From there, a developer may choose to resolve a hostname via [ResolveHostnameUsingOSDefaults](SocketSystem_ResolveHostnameUsingOSDefaults.md) and/or connect to an end point via [CreateSocketAndConnect](SocketSystem_CreateSocketAndConnect.md).

 ## Note